Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Results

-Therefore, the effect of hemisphere visualization allowed users to collect varied multi-view image datasets based on the distance between the camera positions and object positions.
-However, regardless of whether Hm is visible or not, the variability does not change significantly because all surfaces disappear in both cases at the end of the collection process.
+Therefore, the effect of hemisphere visualization allowed users to collect varied multi-view image datasets based on the distance between the camera and object positions.
+However, regardless of whether Hm is visible, the variation does not change significantly because it is required to capture the scene from different viewpoints to increase the collection rate in all cases.